Treating Vein Disease with Vein Stripping

 In years gone by the treatment for varicose veins was sometimes worse than the condition itself.
 This largely refers to vein stripping, a highly invasive procedure.
-More on this later.
-Suffice it to say that much gentler methods are available today.
+Much gentler methods are available today.
 One of the main changes in how vein conditions are treated today is Duplex imaging.

-Now back to vein stripping.
-A thin, flexible rod was inserted into the vein being treated via an incision in the groin.
-When it had gone as far as possible an access incision was made.
+Vein stripping was performed by insertion of a thin, flexible rod into the vein being treated via an incision in the groin.
+When the rod was pushed into the vein as far as possible an access incision was made.
 A metal cap was screwed onto the rod, firmly trapping the vein.
 Finally, the rod was withdrawn, literally turning the vein inside out while pulling it from the body.
-To make things worse Doppler ultrasound hadn’t been invented yet, so the procedure was being done blind.

-Thankfully much more sophisticated (and gentle) treatments have evolved.
+Today, more sophisticated and gentle treatments are available.
 “Vein stripping isn’t necessary anymore.
 Now we’re using thin wire catheters which heat the vein from the inside.
-There’s no need to pull them out,” says G. “Stripping was a bad procedure whose time has come and gone.”
+There’s no need to pull them out,” says Dr. Giraldo.
+“Stripping was a bad procedure whose time has come and gone.”

-As mentioned, ultra-thin catheters are used to apply brief burst of intense heat to the vein walls.
+As mentioned, ultra-thin catheters are used to apply brief bursts of intense heat to the vein walls.
 This causes the vein to collapse in on itself and eventually it’s reabsorbed completely.
-This usually takes about 8 weeks, and at this point it’s as if the vein were never there.
-As with other procedures of this type the deep veins take over the circulation.
-It’s a permanent solution to the problem.
+This usually takes about 8 weeks, and at this point, it’s as if the vein were never there.
+As with other procedures of this type, the deep veins take over the circulation.
+It’s a permanent solution to the varicose vein problem.

-In years past varicose vein stripping surgery was the only real option for varicose vein sufferers.
+In years past, varicose vein stripping surgery was the only real option for varicose vein sufferers.
 This was unfortunate, since stripping was a highly invasive procedure that often left excessive scarring.
 It also required extended hospital stays and often required general anesthesia.
-Today, however, technology has come up with several minimally invasive treatments.
+Today, however, technology allows several minimally invasive treatments.
 These procedures are safe and are generally more effective than stripping.

-Heat-based ablation (destruction) of the veins has largely taken its place.
+Heat-based ablation (destruction) of veins has largely taken the place of vein stripping.

 As a result, stripping is now rarely performed.
-“We use this technology all the time.
+“We use ablation all the time.
 It’s safer than stripping and won’t leave scars.
-It’s all we do,” says Dr. G. “We use a special catheter with a heating element at the tip.
+It’s all we do,” says Dr. Giraldo.
+“We use a special catheter with a heating element at the tip.
 We inject lots of local anesthesia medication for pain control and to work as a liquid heat shield.
 This protects the surrounding tissue.
-We just heat up then remove the catheter and the vein collapse behind it.”
+We just heat up then remove the catheter and the vein collapses behind it.”
 The treated vein is then reabsorbed by the body.
 After a few months it’s gone completely.
-“The vein wasn’t working anyway, so this actually improves your circulation,” explains Giraldo.
+“The vein wasn’t working anyway, so this actually improves your circulation,” explains Dr. Giraldo.
 “You’ve literally got miles of veins in each leg.”

 These are usually only effective on spider veins or very small varicose veins.
-Even so, these methods are becoming very popular since there’s almost no risk of scarring or other adverse effects.
+These methods are becoming very popular since there’s almost no risk of scarring or other adverse effects.

 Chief among these newer methods are sclerotherapy and laser treatments.
 Both have the same goal as other vein treatments.
 Namely, collapsing the vein so that it can be reabsorbed.